 So what are the actual effects of Alien Cross Talk?
 The main symptoms are re-transmissions, which will cause significant slowdowns, these slowdowns will be random in nature causing unpredictable results.
 In extreme cases, the network equipment will negotiate a slower speed.

-The following images show a cable that has been cut to expose the spline and the cables so you can see the actual construction without having to cut open one of your own cables!
-It shows the way that the spline separates the individual pairs.
-The other image shows a bundle of cables and how Alien Cross Talk acts between the individual cables in that bundle.
+The image to the right shows how the integral spline keeps the pairs evenly separated without having to cut open one of your own cables!
+It also shows how Alien Cross Talk acts between the individual cables in a bundle of cables.